Norecipes - Elevating Everyday Meals

 I've used a combination of honeycomb tripe (cow's stomachs) along with pig trotters (pork feet), for a rich collagen laden broth.
 By soaking, par boiling then braising the tripe for hours in an aromatic broth, all but the faintest traces of the stomach's former contents are eliminated.
 The slow braise converts the connective tissues into gelatin and the naturally spongy structure of the tripe help it absorb all the good flavors in the cooking liquid.

 While they may not look it, the trotters are quite tame in comparison to tripe and have started showing up on menus all over the country.
 In New York City, there's even a Japanese restaurant that specializes in pig trotters.
-When cooked for a long time, they create a wonderful stock, and the connective tissue and cartilage soften to a jelly like consistency that makes the Menudo creamy, rich and fulfilling.
+When cooked for a long time, they create a wonderful stock, and the connective tissue and cartilage soften to a jelly like consistency that makes this Mexican Menudo recipe creamy, rich and fulfilling.
 After the bones are removed and the meat is cut up, you really wouldn't know what it was unless you were looking for it.

 More Mexican Flavors